do2blehelix/the-ml-handbook/docs/c-unsupervised-learning/clustering/index.md

+### How to build clusters :

+1. Select distance measure
+2. Select clustering algorithm
+3. Define the distance between 2 clusters
+4. Determine no of clusters
+5. Validate the analysis

+### Methods

+* Linkage method
+* Variance method
+* Centroid method

+### Closeness of two clusters :

 The decision of merging two clusters is taken on the basis of closeness of these clusters.
-There are multiple metrics for deciding the
+There are multiple metrics for deciding:
-**Closeness of two clusters :**

 * Euclidean distance: (a-b)2 = √(Σ(ai-bi))
 * Squared Euclidean distance: ((a-b)2)2 = Σ((ai-bi)2)